 - Crushed chilli flakes for serving optional

-- Continuing on speed 2, add 1/2 cup of remaining flour at a time, and mix until dough clings to hood and cleans sides of bowl, about 2 minutes. ( I only needed a further 1/2 cup of flour).
+- Continuing on speed 2, add 1/2 cup of remaining flour at a time, and mix until dough clings to hook and cleans sides of the bowl, about 2 minutes. ( I only needed a further 1/2 cup of flour).
 Knead on speed 2 about 2 minutes long.

 - Heat oven to 450 degrees.
 Put parchment paper on a baking sheet or a 14" pizza pan.
-Stretch dough with your hands to roughly the size and shape of your pan.
-Press dough onto parchment lined pan, forming a ridge around the edges to hold the filling.
+Stretch the dough with your hands to roughly the size and shape of your pan.
+Press dough onto the parchment-lined pan, forming a ridge around the edges to hold the filling.

 - Bake for 10 minutes, or until crust is golden and cheese is bubbling.
-Remove from oven and let sit for 5 minutes.
-Serve with crushed chili flakes for sprinkles.
+Remove from the oven and let sit for 5 minutes.
+Serve with crushed chilli flakes for sprinkling.